Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/337_What is User Acquisition and why should I care Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "What is User Acquisition and why should I care  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # What is User Acquisition and why should I care? – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/photo-1508921340878-ba53e1f016ec-1_fac4add3.jpg)